top of page

 Important Notes:

-3. Do your research.
+4. Do further research before purchasing your fig tree.
 Not every Verdino or Adriatic fig produces a breba crop.
 The same can be said for Hardy Chicago.
+It's important to find a source that does.

 The Two Drop Phases: